 A number of other websites that would be helpful in doing urban research are listed below.

-- Strong Neighbourhoods Task Force
+- Toronto Strong Neighbourhoods Strategy Plan 2020

 - Centre for Urban and Community Studies